microsoft/ivy/doc/proving.md

 facility that allows the user to supply the necessary proofs.
 IVy's approach to theorem proving is designed to make maximal use of automated provers.
 We do this by localizing the proof into "isolates".
-Our proof obligations in each isolate are confined to a logical fragment that an automated prover can handle reliably.
+Our verification conditions in each isolate are confined to a logical fragment that an automated prover can handle reliably.

 Primitives